DelxHQ/PrisonEssentials/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------
+## UPDATE COMMING SOON
+- Prison essential will be updated to the new version + adding new features and reformat.

 This prison essential has been on my old server for 1 year now.
 On this occasion because I no longer have a prison server.
 I make this plugin public for everyone.